Discrete dipole approximation

-Discrete dipole approximation (DDA), also known as coupled dipole approximation, is a method for computing scattering of radiation by particles of arbitrary shape and by periodic structures.
-Given a target of arbitrary geometry, one seeks to calculate its scattering and absorption properties by an approximation of the continuum target by a finite array of small polarizable dipoles.
-This technique is used in a variety of applications including nanophotonics, radar scattering, aerosol physics and astrophysics.
+The discrete dipole approximation (DDA), also known as the coupled dipole approximation, is a numerical method for computing the scattering and absorption of electromagnetic radiation by particles of arbitrary shape and composition.
+The method represents a continuum target as a finite array of small, polarizable dipoles, and solves for their interactions with the incident field and with each other.
+DDA can handle targets with inhomogeneous composition and anisotropic material properties, as well as periodic structures.
+It is widely applied in fields such as nanophotonics, radar scattering, aerosol physics, biomedical optics, and astrophysics.